TitanTechSol/Fitness-interval-timer/sounds/Audio3.md

 Do 30 seconds high knees
 Do 10 skater jumps each side
 Do 8 standing long jumps
-Do 30–60 seconds shadow boxing
+Do 30 of seconds shadow boxing
 Do 5 cat-cow stretches
 Do 30 second standing toe touch
 Do 30 second seated forward fold